1

 Overview

-Henkels & McCoy, Inc. (H&M’s) Chantilly office specializes in low voltage cabling to support enterprise, data centers, government, and medical facilities.
+Henkels & McCoy, Inc. (H&M's) Chantilly office specializes in low voltage cabling to support enterprise, data centers, government, and medical facilities.
 We design and install multiple technologies and work throughout the DC Metro area.
-H&M is seeking several energetic, career-minded individuals to join our team supporting customers in the Northern Virginia area.
-Individuals must be willing to work night shift.
+H&M is seeking an energetic, career-minded Construction Manager, working with our team out of our Chantilly, VA Office.
+The position will be supporting customers with locations the Northern Virginia area.

 Responsibilities